mouraaa/Who-Unfollowed/README.md

 You can check by going to your downloads folder and reading the name of the file you downloaded.
 If you downloaded the correct file name, it should begin with "followed_by_user".
 If you downloaded the latter, it will begin with "All_users"

-2: If you did so by accident, a file named 'afterwards' will be created in the directory you downloaded the code in and you will have to delete it to continue.
+2: If you downloaded the incorrect file by accident, no worries.
+A file named 'afterwards' will be created in the directory you downloaded the code in and you will have to delete it to continue.
+After you have deleted the file, download the correct file (check screenshot above) and run the code again.